takuya/play-radiko/readme.md

 ### requirements

-- Python 3.6 newer
+- Python 3.6 newer -- for f'' string
 - swfextract(1) --- required　for auth, included in swftools
-- xmllint(1)  --- require for auth
+- xmllint(1)  --- required for auth
 - mplayer(1)  --- for play audio
 - rtmpdump(1) --- for radiko simule streaming
 - ffmpeg(1)  ---  for radiko time free
 - GNU date(1) --  for radiko time free
+- omxplayer(1)  ---  used in raspbian

 #### for mac OS X